pmglab/KGGSEE/doc/source/detailed_document.rst

     * - GWAS_Var_SE
       - Standard error of the effect size

 The numeric results of EMIC-PFM are saved in a file with a suffix of ``.emic.gene.PleiotropyFinemapping.txt``.
 Only genes with a p-value lower than the threshold specified by ``--emic-pfm-p`` are saved.
-The file has thirteen columns, in which nine are the same as columns of ``*.emic.gene.txt``.
+The file has thirteen columns, of which nine are the same as columns of ``*.emic.gene.txt``.
 The other four columns are:

 .. list-table::